 But pretty much every other shot reveals some challenge or limitation with the camera or the film.
 When I framed this photograph, I had positioned the open door much closer to the frame’s lower right.
 So clearly the lens sees a larger area than the viewfinder.
 This is a common challenge with viewfinder cameras, though.
 The shadow detail isn’t anything to write home about, either.
 There I go being too hard on old 110.

 Sadly, a handful of photos had this speckling.
 The pattern varied from photo to photo.
-Was it a fault on the film?
-In the processing?
+Turns out the Lomography film’s backing paper is known to have pinholes in it.

 It’s too bad, because the speckling spoiled some otherwise delightful photos.
 I love the vintage feel of the colors on this photo.
 They remind me of a 1950s color slide.